SanderMertens/flecs/README.md

 - Fast job scheduler for multi-threaded execution of systems
 - Fine-grained control over preallocation of memory to prevent allocations in main loop
 - Adaptive optimizations that remove unused code from the critical path
+- Self-describing design that enables reflection and keeps implementation small

 ## Example
 The following code shows a simple reflecs application: